 The Boston University Kerberos account is necessary in order to use campus technology resources and to manage your class.
 It creates a BU email account (which can be forwarded to any email address) and provides you with login information for online courseware, library reference materials and article databases, grading, and the Faculty Link to access class rosters and other information.
 All full- and part-time Metropolitan College instructors are required to have a Kerberos login and password.
-If you are new to BU you will be able to set up your account only after you meet with Human Resources to verify your I-9 documents.

 Evening parking permits are available for faculty free of charge.
 Please fill out a white permit application (available in your orientation packet) and return it to the MET Dean’s office.
 Daytime permits are available, for a fee, from Parking Services.

 In order to relay important University-related information efficiently and quickly, we must have accurate faculty contact information on file in our database.
 Please be sure to update your details with us each semester.

 Teaching assignment letters will be emailed as a PDF to your BU email address.
 Please sign these and return them to the MET Dean’s office (755 Commonwealth Avenue, Room 103, Boston, MA 02215) as soon as possible.
 We must have these on file for payroll purposes.

 Please email us the syllabus for your class as soon as it is completed, even if this is a rough draft version to be edited throughout the semester.
 We keep copies of syllabi in our office for future reference.

 Email Address Confirmation